imohitmayank/imohitmayank.github.io/_posts/2018-09-22-graphical-solution-to-system-of-equation-s.markdown

 layout:	post
 title:	"Graphical solution to system of equation(s)"
 date:	2018-09-22
+description: A little in-depth intuition behind solving any system of equations by plotting and finding the solution space.
+tag: [math]
 ---

-  #### A little in-depth intuition behind solving any system of equations by plotting and finding the solution space.
+  **A little in-depth intuition behind solving any system of equations by plotting and finding the solution space.**

 #### Introduction